theolivenbaum/resin/README.md

-# Resin - System for information retrieval and supervised machine-learning
+# Resin

-This is a string database and language model framework.
-Use it
+A string database and language model framework:

 - to store documents
 - to create embeddings from text (a "language model")